 The first issue is that the insulation is no longer effective in protecting your home from temperature changes if it is damaged.
 Insulation keeps warm air in when it’s cold outside and keeps cool air in when it’s hot out.
 If your insulation isn’t working correctly, your home isn’t operating efficiently, which costs you a lot of money over the year.

 Rodents have teeth that do not stop growing.
 To keep themselves comfortable, they will chew on anything that they can find, including the pipes and wires in your home.
-The result is bare wires.
-Eventually, if the issue is not addressed with proper attic restoration, heating and cooling ducts often become destroyed or filled with feces and/or can circulate these contaminants throughout your home.
+The result is bare wires which is a fire hazard.
+Eventually, if the issue is not addressed with proper wildlife attic cleanup and attic restoration, heating and cooling ducts often become destroyed or filled with feces and/or can circulate these contaminants throughout your home.

 How Do You Restore an Attic?

-Learn more about the basic concept of a complete attic restoration, step-by-step!
+Learn more about getting rid of animals in the attic and complete attic restoration, step-by-step!

-- Clean-Up—Removal of contaminants from dead animals, their feces, and getting all the old soiled and matted insulation out and disposed of properly.
+- Clean-Up—After exclusion, the first step to attic restoation is the removal of contaminants from dead animals, their feces, and getting all the old soiled and matted insulation out and disposed of properly.